 Yes, just as you are required to maintain a minimum amount in your savings account in a nationalized bank; you (sub-merchant) need to maintain a minimum balance of Rs 1000/- in your online CCAvenue.com Account.(Please refer the clause of 17 in the agreement.)

-CCAvenue settles payments on a weekly basis.
-Once the net payables in your account exceed Rs.1000/-, CCAvenue will issue regular cheques for all amounts over & above of Rs.1000/- according to our weekly payment basis.
-That is, for the transactions shipped/executed by you until Thursday, you will be paid on Friday.
+CCAvenue settles payments on a weekly basis or as per the terms in your agreement.
+CCAvenue will remit all amounts over & above of Rs.
+1000/- according to our weekly payment basis.
+That is, for the transactions shipped/executed by you until the Wednesday midnight cut-off, you will receive the payout settlement in the bank on Friday.